Shufflow/mind-blown/README.md

 ## License

-ReCaptcha is available under the MIT license.
 See the LICENSE file for more info.